 This list in not all inclusive but just highlights the most common factors that make most couples ineligible for simplified dissolution proceedings.
 If you answered no to any of these, a simplified dissolution may still not be the best solution for you.
 It is often better to contact an experienced family law practitioner to discuss your questions or concerns and let them determine the best way to proceed.

-Sean Sullivan is a Civil and Family Law Associate at Appelman and Lloyd.
+Sean Sullivan is a Civil and Family Law Associate at Appelman Law.
 If you would like to talk to Sean about a Family Law matter, he can be reached at (630) 717-7801.